LeadWoods0902/DandD_Nightmare_Plague/Medicine/Effiria.md

 1. Prepare the Etheria
 	1. Cut the Etheria root into manageable chunks
 	2. Mince the Etheria into a paste
-	3. Finely slice the Crimson Nettles ($\approx$
+	3. Coarsely chop the Crimson Nettles ($\approx \frac{1}{8}$ inch in width)
+	4. Combine the Crimson nettles and Etheria paste in the mixing bowl
+	5. Press the mixture against a filter until strained of liquid
 2. Prepare the equipment
 	1. Mount the flask above the flame
 3. Brew
-	1. Add the brewer's base to the flask
+	1. Combine the Brewer's Base and Tux's Black Powder in the flask
-	2. Heat on a low flame for 1 minute
+	2. Simmer on low heat for a minute
-	3. Without removing from the heat, add the ground Flocket Seeds and the diced Flocket Flesh
-	4. Increase the temperature and stir in white brewer's ash vigorously
-	6. heat until the Flesh begins to dissolve.
-	7. After approximately 30 seconds, the brew should become opaque - Immediately remove from the heat
-	8. Leave to cool for at least 5 minutes.
-	9. Strain and decant into preserving container
+	6. Add the heated mixture to the minced Etheria gradually while folding the mixture continuously.
+	9. Store the poultice in a hide lined tin.